Methylorubrum extorquens: Relationships with other organisms

 Many bacteria within the family Methylobacteriaceae live in different biotic environments such as soils, dust, and plant leaves.
 Some of these bacteria have been found in symbiotic relationships with the plants they inhabit in which they provide fixed nitrogen or produce vitamin B_{12}.
 M. extorquens also produces PhyR which plants use to regulate stress response, allowing the plant to survive in different conditions.
 In addition to PhyR, the bacterium can produce a hormone related to overall plant and root growth.

 M. extorquens has been found to have a mutualistic relationship with strawberries.
 Ultimately, M. extorquens is used to oxidize 1,2-propanediol to lactaldehyde, which is later used in chemical reactions.
 If introduced to blooming plants, furaneol production increases, changing the way the strawberry tastes.

+Pathogenesis

+Methylobacterium extorquens is considered to have low virulence properties in humans.
+The species is occasionally isolated from sterile body sites and attributed to healthcare associated infections.